 Someone i know allegedly sent someone one text six months ago that was about a sentence long, and used a profane word.
 He was pulled over for a traffic violation and was sent to the city for a warrant for unlawful communication.
 He is worried that he will be sent to jail over one text message from...
 Read more »

 Maybe, maybe not.
 Sentencing is up to the judge.
 There's a good chance the first simple battery will factor into the judge's decision and/or the State's recommendation, and whether that amounts to a jail sentence will probably depend on the facts of both cases.
-If they're on probation for the first...Read more »
+If they're on...Read more »

 If the victim is a minor, I think a conviction for 16-11-61 might require registration under OCGA § 42-1-12 (a)(9)(B)(xi).
-I would recommend consulting a lawyer who routinely handles cases that might hit Georgia's registry and talking to them about the specifics of your case, because these issues...Read more »
+I would recommend consulting a lawyer who routinely handles cases that might hit Georgia's registry and talking to them about the specifics of your case, because these...Read more »

-Generally, I'd say no. If the evidence at a probable cause hearing on an arrest warrant supports an entirely different offense, the court can amend the charge to reflect the correct crime rather than the crime listed on the warrant (O.C.G.A. § 17-7-29), and on the same theory, I've often seen them...Read more »
+Generally, I'd say no. If the evidence at a probable cause hearing on an arrest warrant supports an entirely different offense, the court can amend the charge to reflect the correct crime rather than the crime listed on the warrant (O.C.G.A. § 17-7-29), and on the same theory, I've often...Read more »

 Most likely, the jail will see the warrant, contact the issuing agency in Indiana, and verify whether it is a warrant that Indiana will request extradition for.
 Maybe, maybe not.
 If not, GA might release.
 If so, the extradition process will start.
 Would be smart to engage lawyers in both states.